Klaexis/Springboot-Helpdesk/Test Run.md

 {

-&nbsp;   "ticketTitle": "Fix Bugs",
+    "ticketTitle": "Fix Bugs",

-&nbsp;   "ticketBody": "Fix bugs in project A"
+    "ticketBody": "Fix bugs in project A"

 }